Cubevoid/team-project-19-toronto-police-services-board/Handoff.md

 ## Automated Deployment

+### Introduction

 We used GitHub Actions for our CI/CD, but there are other tools such as Travis or CircleCI that will work similarly.

 The GitHub Actions scripts are set up in the `.github/workflows/` directory, and you should reference them throughout this guide.

+This guide will walk you through how to set up automated deployment using Google Cloud Run for the backend and Firebase Hosting for the frontend.

+### Backend

+First you will need to set up a project in Google Cloud.

+Next, follow [these instructions](https://github.com/marketplace/actions/deploy-to-cloud-run) to configure the Service Account needed to run the workflow.
+You'll need to add the JSON Service Account key to the Repository Secrets in GitHub (in `deploy_backend.yml`, this is referenced as `GCP_SA_KEY`).
+You should also add the project name as `GCP_PROJECT`.

+You may need to modify some parts of `deploy_backend.yml` depending on your Google Cloud configuration.
+For example, `SERVICE` (the image name), `REGION`, and `build_extra_args` in the "Build and Push Container" step might change depending on how/where you wish to deploy the app.

+### Frontend

+Make sure you have created a Firebase project at [https://firebase.google.com/](https://firebase.google.com/).

+The `deploy_frontend.yml` workflow file can be mostly generated automatically using the Firebase CLI: simply run `firebase init hosting` and the tool will walk you through setting up GitHub Actions to automatically deploy the frontend.

+At the end, you will get a new `.yml` file which you can use as a template (along with the current `deploy-frontend.yml`).

+## Automated Testing

+We also use GitHub Actions to run automated unit tests on the Django app (see `backend-tests.yml`).

+The Python dependencies are cached between runs to avoid reinstalling the same libraries every time, so the workflow runs are fairly time-efficient (running in less than a minute).